 Suffragist Memorial – Occoquoan Regional Park

 Constructed a replica section of former White House fencing, using the actual iron that was taken down from the White House recently.
 This is a section of fence that was in the background from 1920s photographs, and we are replicating the masonry wall sections with the iron installation.
-After this portion, we will build a rotunda in the central section of the memorial, along with a bridge, and bronze statues.
+After this portion, we built a rotunda in the central section of the memorial, along with a bridge, and bronze statues.

 Work in Progress